 - The operator clicks Connect on an OAuth-required server in the Control UI.

-redirects to the gateway-served callback page at
+gateway-served callback page at

 /mcp-oauth-callback.html. - The callback page posts the